Celebrity makeup artists recommend their favorite long-lasting lipsticks

 Clé de Peau Beauté Radiant Liquid Rouge Shine Liquid Lipstick ($50; nordstrom.com)

 Yes, $50 is a lot to spend on a lipstick.
 However, this super-pigmented and ultra-hydrating liquid lipstick is luxurious, long-wearing and comfortable to wear.
-One layer will give full coverage, no feathering and your lips will look and feel well-moisturized for up to six hours thanks to the brand's proprietary illuminating hydro-wrap complex, a fusion of argan tree oil, shea butter and hydroxyproline.
+One layer will give full coverage, no feathering and your lips will look and feel well moisturized for up to six hours, thanks to the brand's proprietary illuminating hydro-wrap complex, a fusion of argan tree oil, shea butter and hydroxyproline.

 If you prefer a matte finish, they've got you covered in a variety of wearable shades as well.